 We encounter birds in random order in the field, and our field notebooks often are not organized alphabetically or taxonomically.
 To quickly transcribe notes into eBird, use the Jump to Species Box to jump to a species on the checklist.
 Hit the up arrow on your keyboard to return to the box.
 If you do not find the species, try clicking the "Rare Species" link.
 Enter numbers (or 'x' to indicate presence) for each species you identified."
 This can turn checklist entry into a super-fast procedure, especially when working from a list you kept in your notebook.

-In the USA and Canada, it is also possible to use the approved banding codes for data entry.
+It is also possible to use four-letter codes for data entry.
 These codes often consist of the first two-letters of each name, so typing CORA will bring up Common Raven, AMCR will bring up American Crow etc. For four word names, each word gets one letter so BTBW is Black-throated Blue Warbler.
-Some special rules apply in most other cases, which are discussed at the banding code website, which also gives the most recent approved list.
 This can be a time saver for those who are "fluent" in these codes.

 Remember that if you saw anything surprising, you will probably have to click "Show Rarities" (also in the blue shading) to find that species.
 You can add any species, subspecies, hybrid, or spuh by first clicking "Show Rarities" and then using the "Add Species" box.
 Simply type any part of the name--such as "warbler", "Amer", "hybrid", or "sp."--to see the full list of species containing that character string.